stereolabs/zed-hub-examples/tutorials/tutorial_07_video_event/README.md

 # Tutorial 7 - Video Event

 A **video event** is **Video recording** associated to a **description** stored in one or several json.
-This application shows how to define a Video Event in a CMP app.
-This event will be available in the Video Event CMP interface.
+This application shows how to define a Video Event in a ZEDHub app.
+This event will be available in the Video Event ZEDHub interface.
 In this tutorial a video is concidered as event if **at least on person is detected** in the image.
 To detect people the **Object Detection** module of the SDK will be used.

 [**Github repository**](https://github.com/stereolabs/cmp-examples/tree/main/tutorials/tutorial_07_video_event)